 What is CBD?
 You’ve probably heard a lot about CBD and CBD oil and tried to figure out what the fuss is about.
 We’re here to answer that with this introduction to CBD.

-We’ll cover how it’s different from THC, potential uses, side-effects and more.
+We’ll cover how it’s different from THC, its potential uses, side effects, and more.

 When discussing CBD, it is important to distinguish it from THC (and medical marijuana) and understand that though their chemical compositions are quite similar – those small differences significantly affect the way in which both CBD and THC interact with the cannabinoid receptors in the endocannabinoid system of the body.
 Chemicals that bind/interact with cannabinoid receptors are considered phytocannabinoids.

-Also unlike TCH – which can be potentially addictive – CBD has not be found to cause addiction or dependency.
+Also unlike TCH, which can be potentially addictive, CBD has not been found to cause addiction or dependency.
 This is true both in the practical experience witnessed that CBD does not have withdrawal symptoms and the fact that even in experimental models (such as intracranial self-stimulation).

-According to a report of the World Health Organization, “In humans, CBD exhibits no effects indicative of any abuse or dependence potential….
-To date, there is no evidence of public health related problems associated with the use of pure CBD.”
+According to a report from the World Health Organization, “In humans, CBD exhibits no effects indicative of any abuse or dependence potential….
+To date, there is no evidence of public health-related problems associated with the use of pure CBD.”

 CBD and Sleep, Stress

 CBD is often used to relieve stress and anxiety, and for patients suffering from sleep disorders, research studies review the connection of CBD and sleep and while there are promising studies showing it could potentially help people both fall asleep and fall asleep the data is as of yet inconclusive per the FDA.